m600x/cosmo-installer/README.md

 - *Optional:* Add VNC server
 - *Optional:* Add all your OpenVPN profile
 - *Optional:* Add support for LTE connexion
+- *Optional:* Specific task where you add whatever you might need

 ---